 Okay...let’s say the child does well on the standardized testing, yeah!
 This means, most likely, their breakdowns in communication at home or school may be due behavioral or attention deficits….NOT speech or language deficits.

-If you are concerned with your child’s language development and want activities to try today, Preschool Talk might be right for you!
+If you are concerned about your child’s language development and want activities to try today, Preschool Talk might be right for you!

 Deciphering if a child as a speech/language disorder or attention deficits or negative behaviors will look similar to the preschool age section.